frankiecflam/nuts-lab/README.md

 ## Continual Improvement

-- Type checker for data fetched from Database, with the use of tRPC library
+- Type checker for data fetched from Database, with an external libaries like tRPC
 - Browser Compatability
+- Unit Testing with Jest

 ## Author